computed-axial-lithography/VAMToolbox/README.rst

 For details of the BCLP formulation, please refer to our arXiv publication "Tomographic projection optimization for volumetric additive manufacturing with general band constraint Lp-norm minimization".

-Ray tracing propagator and algebraic propagator
+Ray tracing propagator and algebraic propagator (contribution from `LDCT-VAM <https://github.com/facebookresearch/LDCT-VAM>`_)
 ------------
 The light propagation model is one of the most critical elements in projection optimization.
 A ray tracing propagator is coded in pyTorch to models light attenuation, absorption and refraction in medium with gradient refractive index.
 The light attenuation, absorption and refraction is simulated based on a spatial description of the simulation medium.